rogeriojorge/vmecpp/README.md

 ### C++ build from source

-After having installed the build dependencies as shows above, you can compile the C++ core of VMEC++ via CMake or Bazel.
+After having installed the build dependencies as shown above, you can compile the C++ core of VMEC++ via CMake or Bazel.
 E.g. with CMake:

 ```shell